Do you operate all year round?

 How comfortable is the tour?

-As we travel along the beach the condition of the track can change with each tide – and although the beach is considered a “road” in NZ it is not maintained to those standards!
+As we travel along the beach the condition of the track can change with each tide – and although the beach is classed as a public road in NZ it is not maintained to those standards!
 If you are at all concerned about comfort please contact us a day or two prior to your tour and we can let you know what is happening out there.
 The beach track can be quite bumpy at times, so if you have back, neck or any other physical or medical ailments, we strongly suggest you contact us to discuss before you book.
 We do provide cushions on our trailers.

-How long is spent with the Gannets?
+How long is spent with the Gannets, and how close do we get?

 Are there toilets en-route?